learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-21-what-weve-learned.md

 There’s a long list of things we’d love to improve by iterating.
 For instance, we’d tweak the onboarding and some of the session content.
 There’s a tonne of things we’ve learned about logistics that would make it easier next time.
 All the things you only learn by doing, but here’s 5 big lessons learned.

-## Lesson 1: It needs to be a safe space to experiment
+## Lesson 1: It needs to be a safe to experiment

 The best teams have empathy for their users and each other.
-We dedicated time to thinking about both, but we started by getting to know each other <link>.
-We thought this was an important investment to make sure that ten relative strangers we all felt comfortable together and each understood what made us tick or itch.
+We dedicated time to thinking about both, but we started by [getting to know each other](https://learnbymaking.wales/en/the-labs/session/one.html).
+We thought this was an important investment to ensure that ten relative strangers felt comfortable together.

-The big lesson though was that it was equally important to make participants feel safe exploring a problem and working in new ways.
+The big lesson though was that it was equally important to make participants feel safe exploring a problem, especially when it related to their own organisation.
 For example, questions like: “Do we have permission to rethink this?”, “Should we ask person-x before we do this?”, “Are we allowed to say something isn’t working?”.
 If people don’t feel comfortable doing this then it’s hard to apply creative thinking, work in the open and demonstrate new ways to solve a problem.
 We learned that making it safe to play and think differently in areas in which participants don’t normally work is essential.

 ## Lesson 2: Making things is a great way to learn and communicate ideas